What’s the Difference Between Single and Double Action

 When it comes to semi auto pistols, you generally have one of two options: single action vs double action.
 These both operate a little differently, and it’s important to understand those differences.

 When it comes to semi auto pistols, single action came first.
-Pistols like the Luger and 1911 are both single action guns.
-In a single action firearm, pulling the trigger makes the hammer travel forward.
+Pistols like the 1911 are both single action guns.
+In a single action firearm, the trigger's only job is to drop the hammer forward.
 Some other force (for example, the recoil in a 1911) pushes the hammer back.
 This makes the gun ready to fire once again.
-Single action pistols have an extremely light, crisp trigger pull.
+The single job of the trigger means it can an extremely light, crisp trigger pull.

-Then, we have double action only (DAO) pistols.
-Some pistols, like some SIG models (looking at you, P226), are DAO guns.
+With a Double Action design, the trigger can cock the hammer and drop it when the trigger is pulled.
+We do have double action only (DAO) pistols, like some SIG models (P226).
 This means that a single trigger pull cocks the gun’s hammer back and also forces it forward, making the gun fire.
 DAO pistols have an extremely long trigger pull when compared to their single action brethren.

-However, this can actually be useful for those who concealed carry these guns.
+Regarding Double Actions, they can actually be useful for those who concealed carry.
 It reduces the chance of the trigger getting caught on something and negligently discharging.
-That’s a good thing for people who don’t want to shoot themselves.
+This cuts down on the risk of accidentally harming yourself.

 One way that you can completely prevent negligent discharges is with the right holster.
 Using a custom made holster for your gun will cover the trigger and minimize the chances of a negligent discharge.
 If you’re interested in learning more about a custom holster for your favorite firearm, complete this simple four-question survey.